-Naming your Computer
+Networking Basics Naming your Computer

-- In this window, enter the Computer name

-- Select Workgroup and enter the name of the Workgroup

-- All computers on your network must have the same

-Workgroup name.

-- Click OK
+In this window, enter the Computer name.
+Computer Name Changes You can change the name and the membership of this computer.
+Changes may affect access to network resources.
+Select Workgroup and enter the name of the Workgroup.
+Computer name: All computers on your network must have the same Workgroup name.
+Office Full computer name: Office More Click OK.
+Member of Domain: Workgroup: Accounting OK Cancel